hyowonbernabe/Messenger-Z/README.md

 ## 📥 Installation

-There are two ways to install Messenger Z.

-### Method 1: The "Clean" Install (Easiest)
 1. Uninstall the official Messenger app.
 2. Download the **Patched Messenger Z APK** (from Releases).
 3. Install it.